Emmanuel Pahud: International appearances

+Among the conductors with whom Pahud has worked are Claudio Abbado, Giovanni Antonini, Daniel Barenboim, Pierre Boulez, Sir John Eliot Gardiner, Daniel Harding, Paavo Järvi, Lorin Maazel, Yannick Nézet-Séguin, Trevor Pinnock, Sir Simon Rattle Nayden Todorov and David Zinman.

 Pahud is also a dedicated chamber musician and has recently made international appearances throughout Europe, North America and Japan in recital with pianists Éric Le Sage and Stephen Kovacevich as well as in a flute and string quartet formation with Christoph Poppen (violin), Hariolf Schichtig (viola) and Jean-Guihen Queyras (cello) with whom he recorded his 1999 record Mozart Flute Quartets.
 In 1993, he co-founded Le festival de l'Empéri in Salon-de-Provence, France, along with his regular chamber music partners pianist Éric Le Sage (close friend and confidant) and Paul Meyer.
 In a French interview, Pahud describes the success of the festival as a project "filled with enthusiasm and fun" where the public has "recognised our work, our fellow artists, musicians and actors and have the desire to come back regularly."
 He also describes the festival as a "musical laboratory" which avoids the programming of works that the public are used to hearing in concert halls.
 It is about "daring to combine performers, works (music), create new collaborations and by taking risks.
 Pahud has made several recordings and performed internationally with pianist Éric Le Sage throughout his career.
 In 2008 he performed for the first time at the Jerusalem International Chamber Music Festival, where he played in the world premier of Elliott Carter's Flute Concerto, conducted by Daniel Barenboim.
 He returned to the Festival on 2009 to play in a series of concerts.